MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aro/ha-zr-aro-content.md

 * An Azure Red Hat OpenShift cluster depends on some services.
 Ensure that those services support and are configured for zone redundancy.
 For more information, see [Azure services with availability zone support][az-ha-services].
 * Remove the state from containers, and use Azure storage or database services instead.
 * Set up multiple replicas in deployments with appropriate disruption budget configuration to continuously provide application service despite disruptions, like hardware failures in zones.
 * Secure access to Azure Red Hat OpenShift.
-Only allow Front Door traffic to ensure that requests can't bypass the Front Door WAF (Web Application Firewall).
-For more information about restricting access to a specific Azure Front Door instance, see [Secure access to Azure Red Hat OpenShift with Front Door][aro-afd].
+Only allow Azure Front Door traffic to ensure that requests can't bypass the Azure Front Door WAF (Web Application Firewall).
+For more information about restricting access to a specific Azure Front Door instance, see [Secure access to Azure Red Hat OpenShift with Azure Front Door][aro-afd].

 ### Container Registry